 When you start the assessment it will give you a chance to try a practice test first.
 If you want to do a separate practice test first you can access them via these links:

 All candidates will take this assessment via a game-based app.
 You will be required to download the app and complete a series of games.
 During these games, the app will collect over 5000 data points of reference about you, and how you approach and perform in these games.

 We will sift through the top scorers from the online tests to invite applicants to an assessment day.

-As the Assessment Day you’ll attempt the bleep test first.
-If you pass this you’ll then be invited to complete the full physical assessment.
+At the assessment day you’ll attempt the aerobic fitness test first (the Bleep Test or Chester Treadmill Test).
+If you pass this you’ll then be invited to complete the full physical assessment which includes: